Who was that?!? Unheralded ballers who mattered in Week 2

 5 catches, 138 yards, TD in 42-37 loss to the Chiefs

 Why it matters: He’s technically the No. 2 tight end and the Steelers keep trying to find a long-term option ahead of him, but he keeps producing.
 Ben Roethlisberger looks his way a lot in the no-huddle.
-He's a big, reliable option over the middle to balance out Antonio Brown and JuJu Smith-Schuster will help this offense.
+He's a big, reliable option over the middle to balance out Antonio Brown and JuJu Smith-Schuster and will help this offense.

 Breida erupts for a 66-yard TD